-SPECIAL PURPOSE PROGRAMS
+Chapter 18: SPECIAL PURPOSE PROGRAMS

 The LACDA periodically has the opportunity to apply for targeted funding for special populations.
 The LACDA often enters into collaborative agreements with other agencies or County departments to qualify for and/or administer these funds.
 Special Program policies and procedures are the same as that of the Housing Choice Voucher program except as otherwise noted.
-If there is a conflict between program regulations and thise Administrative Plan, the program regulations have precedence.
+If there is a conflict between program regulations and this Administrative Plan, the program regulations have precedence.

-This chapter provides details on the special purpose programs currently administered by the LACDA.
-Currently, The LACDA's Special Needs Housing and Special Program Units administer the following targeted programs:
+This chapter provides details on the special purpose programs currently administered by the LACDA. :

-- Veterans Affairs Supportive Housing (VASH) Program; - → Family Unification Program (Family UP); - → Welfare-to-Work Program (WtW); - ➤ Continuum of Care Program (CoC); - Housing Opportunities for Persons with AIDS Program (HOPWA); and - Family Unification Program (Family UP).: - → Veterans Affairs Supportive Housing (VASH) Program, and - → The Family Self-Sufficiency Program (FSS).
+- Veterans Affairs Supportive Housing (VASH) Program; - Housing Opportunities for Persons with AIDS Program (HOPWA); and - > Family Unification Program (Family UP).